Preparing for Brexit

 Businesses should take the necessary steps to ensure compliance with the EU’s import/export prohibitions and restrictions.
 EU rules restrict the import and export of certain foods to and from third countries for health and safety reasons.
 Certain commodities such as live animals, plant products and waste will require specific permits or notifications.

-In a 'no-deal' Brexit scenario these could come into immediate effect at 11.00pm on 29 March 2019, so UK businesses should plan contingencies.
+In a 'no-deal' Brexit scenario, these could come into immediate effect so UK businesses should plan contingencies.